Universal-Basic-Compute/stride/README.md

-# TherapyKin
+# Stride

-TherapyKin is an AI-powered therapeutic companion that builds a genuine relationship with users over time.
-Unlike traditional therapy apps that reset with each session, TherapyKin remembers user history, learns preferences, and evolves alongside them.
+Stride is an AI-powered executive coaching platform that builds a genuine relationship with professionals over time.
+Unlike traditional coaching apps that reset with each session, Stride remembers user history, learns preferences, and evolves alongside them.

 ## Overview

-TherapyKin offers:
+Stride offers:

-- **Personalized Support**: Custom coping techniques based on specific needs
+- **Personalized Coaching**: Custom strategies based on your specific professional needs
 - **Continuous Memory**: Conversations build on previous interactions
-- **Evidence-Based Approaches**: Access to CBT, DBT, ACT, and mindfulness practices
+- **Evidence-Based Approaches**: Access to proven coaching frameworks and leadership development techniques
 - **Flexible Communication**: Text or voice interactions that can be switched seamlessly
-- **24/7 Availability**: Support exactly when needed, whether scheduled or during unexpected difficulties
+- **24/7 Availability**: Support exactly when needed, whether scheduled or during unexpected challenges
 - **Privacy-First Design**: End-to-end encryption and comprehensive privacy controls

 ## Getting Started